anjmao/netcore-vs-golang/README.md

 # netcore-vs-golang

-Test http client, object serialize and deserialize and file descriptor leeks.
+Test http client, object serialize and deserialize and file descriptor leaks.

 Each service has `/test` endpoint which calls another api using http client and returns that api response as JSON.